Inish Beg Estate comprises 97 acres;

 Inish Beg is featured in "100 Best Gardens in Ireland" (Liberties Press May 2011).

-You can visit the gardens daily all year round between 10am and 6pm.
+You can visit the gardens daily all year round between 11am and 5pm (last entrance).
 There is a small charge to enjoy the woodlands, pirate trail, fairy trail & gardens.

 In 1997 there was little remaining under the cloak of Escallonia, Aucuba and Rhododendron ponticum – no rare trees or shrubs, no trace of earlier gardens, no old plans – just a wonderfully peaceful atmosphere.
 In a way this was a great relief, as we were not constrained by what was there before.
 We have been free to create new garden areas based on our own philosophy and preferences, starting afresh but following some clear guidelines.

 Overriding is the need to maintain the feeling of peace and tranquillity in moving from one area to another.
 One influence has been the way vistas open and close so that all is not revealed at once.
 We have accentuated this, so that in some areas gaps have been filled while in others views have been opened up.
 Nature is allowed much freedom here: the planting of berried shrubs such as Cotoneaster encourages birds, and not all weeds are regarded as intruders.
 For instance yellow pimpernel and enchanter's nightshade love the woodland, marsh marigolds thrive in the wet areas and herb robert makes itself at home throughout.